nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to list persons.
 2. ConnectUS shows a list of persons.
-3. User requests to add tags to a specific person's information from the list by giving the tag type to be added, and the tag information.
+3. User requests to delete tags from a specific person's information from the list by giving the tag type to be added, and the tag index.
-4. ConnectUS edits the person's tags.
+4. ConnectUS deletes a tag from the person.<br>
    Use case ends.

 **Extensions**

-- UC05's extensions are the same as UC03: Edit a contact.
+- UC05's extensions are similar to UC03: Edit a contact, excluding extension 3b.

+- 3b.
+The given tag index is invalid.
+  - 3b1.
+ConnectUS shows an error message.<br>
+    Use case resumes at step 2.

 <div style="page-break-after: always"></div>